 Each playground design includes unique play features.
 “The goal is to have each playground different from the others and to select play equipment that meet the needs of the children living in each neighborhood.
 It’s been fun to see how the designers have integrated each park’s unique character into the design,” Gaukler said.

-All of the playgrounds are ADA-accessible and will include play features for all abilities.
+All of the playgrounds are ADA-accessible and contain play features for all abilities.
 Additionally, at least one of the playgrounds at the new Fort Missoula Regional Park will include “wheelchair-friendly” surfacing, similar to Silver Summit Playground in McCormick Park.

 February 2016 Playground Equipment Package Approved By City Council Proposed playground equipment by park - Check out the conceptual design pages—just click on any photo for a link to more information about each piece of equipment!